 So, how does a legacy CPG brand embrace a new D2C business model to engage the omni shopper without cannibalizing sales from their brick-and-mortar retail partners?

 From Frenemy to Wingman

 The winds of change in consumer purchase habits and behavior are undeniable – over a third of consumers report purchasing products directly from a brand manufacturer’s website in the last year.
-But despite this growth, tradition in-store retail is still dominant.
+But despite this growth, traditional in-store retail is still dominant.
 Brick and mortar stores still account for nearly $3T of $3.4T, or almost 90% of retail sales in the US.
 The opportunity is to create a reason for an in-store shopper to have a direct relationship with a brand.

 In an effort to create a more direct connection with consumers, Kimberly Clark launched the Huggies Reward Club to attract and educate new parents.
 Parents can submit or upload receipts for the purchase of Huggies products to earn points that can be redeemed across a variety of retail locations (many of which also carry Huggies products).
 In launching this initiative, Huggies not only helps drive consumers to their retail partners and creates a direct connection with their end consumer, but is also able to collect valuable data on the other types of products parents are buying.
 Furthermore, through the branded website, Huggies enables consumers to buy directly, fulfilled by retail partners.
-This eliminates any fear of cannibalization, and more importantly, allows Huggies to sell direct to consumer without the need to build the back-end infrastructure required to do so.
+This eliminates any fear of cannibalization and, more importantly, allows Huggies to sell direct to consumers without the need to build the back-end infrastructure required to do so.

 Different, Not Cheaper

 The reality in the CPG space is that a D2C sales model has the potential to create significant channel conflict.
 While this may be true, the D2C strategy will have significant impact on how a direct offering will impact channel partners.